 Multi-State Collaborative on Military Credit

-In October 2015, MHEC was awarded an additional $200,000 grant from USA Funds for the Multi-State Collaborative on Military Credit (MCMC) initiative.
-These additional funds will support veterans in increasing postsecondary degree completion, streamlining pathways for licensure and certification for healthcare professions, supporting services during key educational transitions, and creating networks for supporting communications, technologies, and data collection and analyses.
+In October 2015, MHEC was awarded an additional $200,000 grant from Strada Education Network (formerly USA Funds) for the MCMC initiative.
+These additional funds supported veterans in increasing postsecondary degree completion, streamlining pathways for licensure and certification for healthcare professions, supporting services during key educational transitions, and creating networks for supporting communications, technologies, and data collection and analyses..